 The Task Force convened on August 22, 2019.
-Additional informational and business meetings were held on October 16, November 6, November 20, December 4 and December 18, 2019, and on January 9, 17 and 28, 2020.
+Additional informational and business meetings were held on October 16, November 6, November 20, December 4 and December 18, 2019, and on January 9, 17 and , 2020.

 Preliminary discussions among Task Force members identified access to care as a primary issue to be addressed by high deductible health plan (HDHP) reforms.
 In general, Task Force members perceived high deductibles as barriers to care, in that out-of-pocket deductible costs can deter patients who need health care services from seeking or obtaining those services from their providers.
 Task Force members further posited that high deductibles can often result in medical debts that patients are unable to pay, which too often lead to other negative financial impacts, such as credit collections, litigation and bankruptcy.
-Task Force members also acknowledged the relationship between deductibles and premiums and that both are a reflection of underlying healthcare pricescosts, with an understanding that the cost of healthcare and the price of healthcare are not necessarily synonymous.
-The Task Force recognized the need to be mindful of unintended consequences that may accompany any of its recommendations, if implemented by policymakers, in that some reforms could result in the negative indirect impacts of raising out-of-pocket costs to consumers or unreasonably limiting consumer choices.
-As a further example, policymakers should also be mindful that as a result of the Silver loading workaround to the federal government's recent decision to stop paying the Cost Sharing Reduction subsidies, higher premiums can result in a positive impact on federal premium tax credit subsidies, which in turn makes insurance cheaper for lower-income customers who buy insurance through the Exchange.
+Task Force members also acknowledged the relationship between deductibles and premiums and that both are a reflection of underlying healthcare costs.
+The Task Force recognized the need to be mindful of unintended consequences that may accompany any of its recommendations, if implemented by policymakers.

-The task force received presentations from Dr. Victor G. Villagra, Associate Director of the UCONN Health Disparities Institute, 18 Lynn Quincy, Director of Altarum's Health Care Value Hub, 19 Kevin McKechnie, Executive Director of the American Bankers Association HSA Council, 20 James Stirling, Stirling Benefits, Inc., 21 Dr. A. Mark Fendrick, Director of the University of Michigan Center for Value-Based Insurance Design, 22 Ann Lopes, Product Carrier Manager for Access Health CT and Sabrina Corlette, J.D., Co-Director Georgetown University Center on Health Insurance Reforms.
-23 The Task Force also receives several oral and written comments from various members of the public.
+The task force received presentations from Dr. Victor G. Villagra, Associate Director of the UCONN Health Disparities Institute,18 Lynn Quincy, Director of Altarum's Health Care Value Hub,19 Kevin McKechnie, Executive Director of the American Bankers Association HSA Council,20 James Stirling, Stirling Benefits, Inc.,21 Dr. A. Mark Fendrick, Director of the University of Michigan Center for Value-Based Insurance Design,22 Ann Lopes, Product Carrier Manager for Access Health CT and Sabrina Corlette, J.D., Co-Director Georgetown University Center on Health Insurance Reforms.23 The Task Force also receives several oral and written comments from various members of the public.